SpikeInterface/spikeinterface/doc/whatisnew.rst

 ==============

-* add WaveformExtractorExtension (PC, qualitymetrics, spike amplitudes) Some processing are save in subfolder in generic fashion
+* add WaveformExtractorExtension (PC, qualitymetrics, spike amplitudes) to automatically store and retrieve processed data waveforms folder
 * add singularity integration in run_sorter
-* Sorting have a link to the recording
+* add a link to the originating recording to the sorting object
 * new framework for collision benchmark
-* Refactor comparison module and add Template comparison
+* refactor comparison module and add TemplateComparison
 * add template_matching module (experimental)
 * add motion_correction module (experimental)